Pelvic Health - What Is This Buzz All About?

 Picture this.

 Front corner: If you take your fingers below the center of your belly and walk your hands down, you’ll feel a bony area.
 This is your pubic symphysis.
+This is where the pelvic floor attaches in the front.

 All in between these corners lay this hammock that is your pelvic floor.